Employer of Record

 Withholding Tax – A Non-Issue in the UAE

 In contrast to many other nations around the world, the UAE is earnestly committed to providing a propitious environment for businesses.
-The absence of various taxes, including withholding tax, serves as a testament to this commitment.
+The absence of various taxes, including withholding tax in the ordinary sense, serves as a testament to this commitment.

 So, if you are contemplating where to launch or expand your business, the UAE should certainly feature in your considerations.
-The free trade zones, along with the exemption from various taxes, including withholding tax, and the UAE’s promising prospects for business growth, make it an ideal setting for giving your business a substantial head start when compared to similar enterprises in other parts of the world.
+The free trade zones, along with the exemption from various taxes and the UAE’s promising prospects for business growth, make it an ideal setting for giving your business a substantial head start when compared to similar enterprises in other parts of the world.

 Personal Taxation – Virtually Non-Existent

-For individuals employed in the UAE, there is currently no Federal or Emirate-level personal income tax in place.
-This means that individuals working in the UAE can enjoy the benefits of their earnings without the burden of personal income tax—a fact that further solidifies the UAE’s position as a tax haven.
+For individuals employed in the UAE, there is currently no federal or emirate-level personal income tax on employment income in place.
+This means that individuals working in the UAE can enjoy the benefits of their earnings without the burden of personal income tax.

 Work Permit UAE

-To reside and work in the United Arab Emirates (UAE), individuals are required to secure a residency visa through their sponsoring employer.
+To reside and work in the United Arab Emirates (UAE), individuals are generally required to secure a work permit and residence visa through their sponsoring employer.
 The UAE government strictly adheres to these regulations, making it essential for foreign nationals seeking employment in the country to follow a specific set of procedures.
-Although these steps may vary based on the employee’s country of citizenship or their immigration status at the time of hire (for individuals recruited from within the UAE), the following provides a general overview of the process.
+Although these steps may vary based on the employee’s nationality or immigration status at the time of hire, the following provides a general overview of the process.

 Residency Visa Process